ereiskind/nolcat/docs/source/code_style_guide.rst

   * At the beginning of all functions and methods except for test functions, test fixtures, and those returning a value within five statements
   * Structure: "Starting `<name of function/method>()` for <relevant parameters>."

+* Finding values for a given field are longer than the field's max length

+  * Critical logging statement
+  * In the ``ConvertJSONDictToDataframe`` class
+  * Structure: "Increase the `<attribute name>` max field length to <length of the value found + 10%>."

 * Starting an iteration

   * Debug logging statement